MetaMask/eslint-config/README.md

 ### TypeScript

-An additional config that adds support for Jest:
+An additional config that adds support for TypeScript:

 ```bash
 yarn add --dev \